Code-Institute-Submissions/Voice-and-Piano-MS-1/README.md

  + A gallery from the last event organised for children by the Music School- the gallery section is laid out in columns of cards images, 1 column wide for mobile devices, 2 columns wide for tablets and 3 columns wide for desktop.

 3.Classes page:
- + The types of classes within jumbotron, at the bottoom of each jumbotron a button which links to the contact form.
+ + The types of classes within jumbotron, at the bottom of each jumbotron a button which links to the contact form.
  + The pricing Packages feature four tables - the tables are displayed next to each other on desktop and tablet, and stacked two top of other two for mobiles and Ipad Pro.
- + At the buttom of each table, there is a button which opens a sign up modal form.
+ + At the bottom of each table, there is a button which opens a sign up modal form.

 4.Contact page: